BA Gettysburg College, 1992

 MFA Brandeis University, 1995

 With collaborator Richard Harrington, he co-authored and performs in three award-winning, interactive comedy pieces: Hotel California (Official selection, HBO U.S. Comedy Arts Festival); Nharcolepsy; and Cabaret Terrarium, all of which played in New York City and in several theatres or festivals throughout North America.
-He also created and performed the solo physical comedy pieces Nhar Moves in Ottawa and Action Figure in Winnipeg.
+Upcoming projects with Harrington include playing Cabaret Terrarium at the Kraine Theatre in New York City in the summer of 2023.

 He has extensive experience acting for the camera, including the feature 1000-1: The Cory Weissmann Story; the David Simon HBO limited series We Own This City; the upcoming Apple TV series Lady in the Lake; and the upcoming features Audrey's Children and A Gettysburg Christmas.

 He has an M.F.A. in Acting from Brandeis University and studied with Philippe Gaulier in New York and at Ecole Philippe Gaulier in France, as well as with Aitor Basauri, David Shiner, and Jango Edwards.
 He was twice a participant in the Teacher Development Program through The National Alliance of Acting Teachers, studying with Ron Van Lieu, J. Michael Miller, Slava Dolgachev, Chris Bayes, Brandon Dirden, Crystal Dickinson, and Kenneth Noel Mitchell.

 Member: National Alliance of Acting Teachers; Actors Equity Association; SAG-AFTRA.

 Recipient of The Johnson Center Excellence in Teaching Award, 2023